Mahabharata: The Pandava and Kaurava princes

-When Vichitravirya dies young without any heirs, Satyavati asks her first son Vyasa to father children with the widows.
+When Vichitravirya dies young without any heirs, Satyavati asks her first son Vyasa, born to her from a previous union with the sage Parashara, to father children with the widows.
 The eldest, Ambika, shuts her eyes when she sees him, and so her son Dhritarashtra is born blind.
 Ambalika turns pale and bloodless upon seeing him, and thus her son Pandu is born pale and unhealthy (the term Pandu may also mean 'jaundiced').
 Due to the physical challenges of the first two children, Satyavati asks Vyasa to try once again.
 However, Ambika and Ambalika send their maid instead, to Vyasa's room.
 Vyasa fathers a third son, Vidura, by the maid.
-He is born healthy and grows up to be one of the wisest characters in the Mahabharata.
+He is born healthy and grows up to be one of the wisest figures in the Mahabharata.
 He serves as Prime Minister (Mahamantri or Mahatma) to King Pandu and King Dhritarashtra.

 When the princes grow up, Dhritarashtra is about to be crowned king by Bhishma when Vidura intervenes and uses his knowledge of politics to assert that a blind person cannot be king.
 This is because a blind man cannot control and protect his subjects.
 The throne is then given to Pandu because of Dhritarashtra's blindness.
 Pandu marries twice, to Kunti and Madri.
 Dhritarashtra marries Gandhari, a princess from Gandhara, who blindfolds herself for the rest of her life so that she may feel the pain that her husband feels.
 Her brother Shakuni is enraged by this and vows to take revenge on the Kuru family.
 One day, when Pandu is relaxing in the forest, he hears the sound of a wild animal.
 He shoots an arrow in the direction of the sound.
 However, the arrow hits the sage Kindama, who was engaged in a sexual act in the guise of a deer.
 He curses Pandu that if he engages in a sexual act, he will die.
 Pandu then retires to the forest along with his two wives, and his brother Dhritarashtra rules thereafter, despite his blindness.